akej74/ksp-mod-analyzer/README.md

 - Analyse which mods are available on only SpaceDock and/or Curse

 ### Stand-alone release
-A stand-alone version of KSP Mod Analyzer can be downloaded from the "Relases" tab.
+A stand-alone version of KSP Mod Analyzer can be downloaded from the "Releases" tab.
 Built with PyInstaller and can be run without having Python installed.

 ### Design
 - Python 3 with PyQt 5 for the user interface